COVID-19 Vaccination Plan

 Vaccinations began in Arkansas shortly after authorization was granted for the initial vaccine.
 The initial recipients in Arkansas are health care workers and residents of long-term care facilities.

 There won’t be enough vaccine initially for all adults who want to receive it.
-Supply will increase into 2021, and additional vaccines may also be authorized.
+Supply will increase as 2021 continues, and additional vaccines may also be authorized.

-Phase 1-A is happening now, which means vaccine is available for health care workers, residents and staff of long-term care facilities and these high priority groups: EMS, fire and law enforcement who serve as first responders, primary care, urgent care, college/university student health center, K-12 health clinics and school nurses, dental clinics, pharmacies, home health, private care/personal care, hospice care, dialysis centers, correctional staff involved in patient care and transfer, morticians/funeral home staff involved in direct contact or conducting transports and blood donation centers.
+Phase 1-B has started, which means vaccinations are happening now for Arkansans who are 65 or older as well as those who work in education including K-12, child care and higher ed.
+Vaccinations are also now available for those who work in food manufacturing.
+Vaccinations can also continue for groups in Phase 1-A, including health care workers, residents and staff at long-term care facilities and these high priority groups: EMS, fire and law enforcement who serve as first responders, primary care, urgent care, college/university student health center, K-12 health clinics and school nurses, dental clinics, pharmacies, home health, private care/personal care, hospice care, dialysis centers, correctional staff involved in patient care and transfer, morticians/funeral home staff involved in direct contact or conducting transports and blood donation centers.

 Who’s getting the vaccine next?